pvinodkumar180/Mnist-project/README.md

 Using simple layers and maxpooling will yield an accuracy of 98% and thus i have used dense layer and dropout so to avoid overfitting.

-For any queries on the notebook or understanding, contact this mail : pklappy21@gmail.com